 In a world of click-bait, fake news and cute cat videos, they crave authenticity.
 So instead of worrying they'll judge you, be as honest as you can.

-When I was in my mid-twenties, I spent years struggling to become an author.
+When I was in my mid-twenties, I spent years struggling to become a novelist.

 I wrote dozens of short stories and abandoned them.
 I researched articles I wanted to write for newspapers, and then I never wrote them.